Posted By: Susan Rooke

 Greetings, all, and welcome to the inaugural entry of my blog!
 I’m happy to have your company!

 To kick things off I’d like to give you a little background.
 I’m a writer of poetry and fiction and a gifted procrastinator.
 I never met an anxiety I couldn’t internalize.
 My husband Glen is a real estate broker, welder, engraver, all-around fearless man-of-action and an absolute failure at procrastinating.
-After living in Austin, Texas for most of the 3-plus decades of our marriage, the two of us moved a few miles out to the country in 2015.
+After living in Austin, Texas for most of the 3-plus decades of our marriage, the two of us moved out to the country in 2015.
 It was one of those now-or-never moments, so we sold our city house and took the plunge.
 Glen had a lifelong dream of owning cattle, I did not, so guess what we ended up with?
 Right.
-A herd of about 4 dozen Black Angus.
+A small herd of Black Angus.
 I’m a 10th generation Texan (my mother’s family got here long before it was a state) who’s afraid of cows.
 We’ve been living out here nearly a year now, and I’m getting used to them, but up close they still scare me.
 Cows are . . . quite large.

 It didn’t help when Glen warned me early on (with a case history to illustrate, no less) that if I walk among the cows it’s best to shuffle my feet as I move, to avoid getting nudged off balance.
 Because once that happens, you’re much more likely to fall down, and after that comes the part where you’re pounded to jelly.
 Not that they’d do it on purpose, but it would be like getting knocked down by a small car, and then all the other small cars crowd around to see what’s going on and run right over you.
 I knew then that I’m living my personal golden years dream: trying to avoid death by cow.